Pumping gas is a routine that most drivers are required to do in most parts of the world.

 The law remains in place, but only for this particular town of New York.

-In different parts of the world, gas stations may be given a slightly different name, such as a petrol station, filling station, gas bar, or fuel station.
+In different parts of the world, gas stations may be given a slightly different name, such as a petrol station, filling station, or fuel station.

-In some parts of the world, gas stations will only accept payments in cash.
+In some parts of the world, filling stations will only accept payments in cash.
 They also may be fewer in distribution, so refueling at every possible chance may be advisable.

-In Australia, Germany, Ireland, Poland, Russia, Spain, and the UK, self-service gas stations are more popular.
+In Australia, Germany, Ireland, Poland, Russia, Spain, and the UK, self-service stations are more popular.

 In Argentina, Canada, France, Greece, Hungary, Japan, Iceland, Italy, New Zealand, and Portugal, both types of services are equally available.